davarabinovich/power_tree_solver/README.md

 3. Launch the pts.exe file

 # Manual
+## Alpha Testing
+As mentioned above The PTS app is currently on alpha-testing stage.
+Therefore the app creates and writes a file with debugging log messages during its work.
+These files are located near the electric net .ens files (see below).

 ## Networks
 In terms of PTS, every electrical device you are designing (e. g.
 Print Circuit Board) has its own electric net.
 You can work with one net at the same time.